DataDog/kics/documentation/rules/terraform/azure/function_app_managed_identity_disabled.md

 ### Description

  Azure Function Apps should have managed identities enabled to allow for secure authentication to Azure services without the need for hard-coded credentials.
-If the `identity` block is omitted in a Terraform resource, as in the example below, the Function App will not have a managed identity and may rely on less secure methods such as embedding credentials in code or configuration:
+If the `identity` block is omitted in a Terraform resource, as in the example below, the Function App will not have a managed identity and may rely on less secure methods, such as embedding credentials in code or configuration:

 ```
 resource "azurerm_function_app" "insecure" {